Doctor of Philosophy Degree Program

 - PhD students in the Epidemiology PhD program who receive work appointments and/or health insurance premium subsidy through Johns Hopkins University are defined as PhD Student Employees under the Collective Bargaining Agreement (CBA) dated March 29, 2024-June 30, 2027.

-- This agreement has established regulations regarding stipends and wages, work hours, benefits, and conditions of appointment, many of which, but not all, are described below.
+- This agreement has established wages, work hours, benefits, and conditions of appointment.
+Many of these are described here.

 - Eligible PhD students will be contacted by the Union and may elect to join the union and pay dues or pay agency fees if they do not join the union.
 All eligible PhD students are under the CBA, regardless of Union membership.

-- The CBA only covers work, which is limited to a max of 20 hours per week on average for stipend funding.
-A PhD Student Employee may voluntarily elect to participate in supplemental-funded activities beyond the 20 hours per week on average, in alignment with their funding sources and visa guidelines (for international students).
+- The CBA only covers work, which is limited to a maximum of 20 hours per week on average for stipend funding.
+A PhD student worker may voluntarily elect to participate in supplemental work beyond the 20 hours per week on average, in alignment with their funding sources and visa guidelines.

-- Academic policies for the PhD program are not part of the CBA and are defined elsewhere in this website and in the Student Handbook.
+- Academic policies for the PhD program are not part of the CBA.

 CBA Summary

-- PhD student employees with external awards paid through the University will have their compensation increased to the minimum stipend, if it is below the guaranteed minimum, during the period of guaranteed funding.
+- PhD student employees with external awards paid through the University will have their compensation increased to the minimum rate during a period of guaranteed funding.

 - Benefits